overtone/overtone.device.audiocubes/README.md

 The `:topology` and `:topology2d` events are debounced, that is handlers you create will only be called at most once every (currently) 200ms.
 This is to attempt to work around a behaviour in the OSC Bridge code which tends to emit bogus empty topology events immediately after the real ones.

+The `:sensor-updated` events are calibrated on a per-cube, per-face basis.
+This should mean you get a sensible signal between 0.0 and 1.0 for each face, you will need to pass the sensor through its full range of values for a given target before it produces sane results.
+In addition the handler won't be called if the value hasn't changed so there should be less chat from these events than before.
+Re-calibration is performed if a cube is detached then re-attached.

 ### Setting cube colour

-Any connected cube, whether directly connected or through the IR mesh network, can have the colour of its internal LED set with `(set-colour cube red green blue)`, where cube is the ID of the cube to set (0-15) and the other values the RGB values to set (0-255)
+Any connected cube, whether directly connected or through the IR mesh network, can have the colour of its internal LED set with `(set-colour osc-client cube red green blue)`, where cube is the ID of the cube to set (0-15) and the other values the RGB values to set (0-255)

 ## Project Info